murataka9/DialU-PB-rowser/README.md

 ***
 #### This App simulate IE5 for MacOS9 on iOS
 - When you see website, you must listen to DialUp Sound and wait 26sec.
+- The difference this app and the safari is　 " looks only "　 .
 - This app desiged ClassicDesign.
 - I recommend that you turn off the silence mode.
 - The WebView is standard WebView of iOS, so it can read HTML5.